al1sant0s/tstorgb/README.md

     - destination/orangehouse/_default

-In theory, the entity is just the name that precedes the first underscore character in a filename and the variation is the rest after the underscore excluding the image extension.
+In theory, the entity is just the name that precedes the first underscore character in a filename and the variation is the rest after the underscore excluding the file extension.
-For example, given the name 'something_anything_else.png', _something_ is the entity and _anything_else_ is the variation.
+For example, given the name 'something_anything_else.rgb', _something_ is the entity and _anything_else_ is the variation.
-When a file corresponding to an entity doesn't specify a variation (a filename without an underscore in it like 'orangehouse.png') the _default variation subdirectory will be created.
+When a file corresponding to an entity doesn't specify a variation (a filename without an underscore in it like 'orangehouse.rgb') the _default variation subdirectory will be created.

 ```
-tstorgb --group path/to/Images path/to/sprites
+tstorgb --group path/to/rgb_dir path/to/destination
 ```

 ## Short options